Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         could be used.
-     5. The language of the CMAF Track SHOULD be signalled in the [=mdhd=] box or [=elng=] boxes in the cmaf header
+     5. The language of the CMAF Track SHOULD be signalled in the [=mdhd=] box or [=elng=] boxes in the
+        CMAF Header
      6. Media tracks SHOULD
-        contain the bitrate btrt box specifying the target average and maximum bitrate of the fragments in the sample entry container in the CMAF Header.
+        contain the bitrate btrt box specifying the target average and maximum bitrate of the CMAF fragments in the sample entry container in the CMAF Header.
      7. Media tracks MAY comprise CMAF chunks [[!MPEGCMAF]] 7.3.2.3. , in this case they SHOULD be signalled using SegmentTypeBox styp to make it